psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 This evidence is originally at best second hand; it is unfortunate that Mr. Hartland has emphasized its value; in the article in Folklore, Mr. Moggridge's evidence has the appearance of beiug the result of personal observation.
 Thuw at the outset Mr. Hartland's evidence is weakened.

 But to any one who has considered the discussion in the Academy in the winter of 1870-76 it seems quite incredible that Mr. Moggridge's evidence should be quoted at all.
 Canon Silvan Evans collected the evidence on the question.
 Among others, the vicar of the parish and the schoolmaster testified to the non-existence of the superstition.
-'The vicar quoted an intelligent old man, an octogenarian, whose ancestors had lived from time immemorial in the parish.
+The vicar quoted an intelligent old man, an octogenarian, whose ancestors had lived from time immemorial in the parish.
 He said that such a custorm, in his opinion, could not have appeared for the last 200 years, or he would have heard of it from his father or grandfather, who lived to a great age.
 The vicar concluded that the statements which were made by Mr. Moggridge could not be substantiated by any reliable evidence.

 The schoolmaster, Mr. John Rowland, who lived in Llandebie in 1852, when Mr. Moggridge spoke, was equally emphatic.
 He said he knew all the parishioners and the history of the parish, its customs, legends, and traditions, and during the time he was there he attended many funerals, but never heard of a sin-eater ; in fact, people never gave cakes at funerals in Llandebie.